0xKoda/pPVault/README.md

+## Description
+MVP: This is an ERC4626 vault that compounds DODO USDC-USDT LP positions to increase users share of underlying.

+TODO: plug in strategy to take long/short with rewards.

+## Warning
+(not ready for production)
 ## Getting Started
-This is an ERC4626 vault that compounds DODO USDC-USDT LP positions.
-(not ready for production)
 Build smart contracts
 ```
 forge build